Dismantling Structural Racism and Eurocentrism in Higher Education Institutions

 Necessary materials and resources for execution

-The roundtable will be delivered through the online meeting platform Zoom.
-The open-source online platform Miro will allow everyone to take notes during the discussions.
+- The roundtable will be delivered through an online meeting conference platform (Zoom, BigBlueButton, etc.).
+The participants should be encouraged beforehand to take notes during the discussions for the follow-up.

-Each of the guests should have a device that has a good camera and microphone.
-In case the event shall be recorded, and the recording function of the platform is disabled, here should be a backup recording option.
+- Each of the guests should have a device that has a good camera and microphone.
+In case the event shall be recorded, and the recording function of the platform is disabled, there should be a backup recording option.

 Derived materials from the activity (to be uploaded on this website)